EU says could relax Iran sanctions from December

 The breakthrough deal reached on Sunday between Iran and the United States, France, Germany, Britain, China and Russia offer's Tehran limited relief from international sanctions in exchange for halting its most sensitive nuclear work.

 The West fears that Iran has been seeking to develop a nuclear weapons capability.
-The Islamic Republic denies that, saying its nuclear programme is a peaceful energy project.
+The Islamic Republic denies that, saying its nuclear program is a peaceful energy project.

 (Reporting by Leigh Thomas; Additional reporting by Adrian Croft in Brussels; editing by Mark John)